mcneel/rhino3dm/docs/javascript/RHINO3DM.JS.md

 **rhino3dm.js** is a javascript library with associated web assembly (rhino3dm.wasm) that is OpenNURBS plus additional C++ to javascript bindings compiled to web assembly.
 The library based on OpenNURBS with a RhinoCommon style.
 The libraries will run on on all major browsers as well as node.js.

+For browser based applications, we also develop a 3dmLoader for the popular three.js WebGL library: https://threejs.org/examples/?q=3dm#webgl_loader_3dm

 ## Usage